scottyschup/ruby-curriculum/language-basics/exceptions.md

 Since we can't take the square root of a negative number, we *raise* an *exception* instead of returning an answer.
 When an exception is raised, the method stops executing.
 Instead of returning, an exception is thrown.
-The methods caller then gets a chance to handle the
+The method's caller then gets a chance to handle the
 exception:

 ```ruby